NermineGharbi24/electric-vehicle-prototype-with-level-2-autonomy/README.md

 ### Installation

-1. No installation required for project overview.
+1. No installation is required for project overview.
 2. MATLAB, Simulink, and TensorFlow are required for algorithm simulation and modeling.

 ### Usage

-1. Refer to project presentation for detailed insights into project methodology and findings.
+1. Refer to the project presentation for detailed insights into project methodology and findings.

 ## Contributing